jentery/508v3/tabletop.md

 * Read *Rise of the Videogame Zinesters*
 * Question: How might Anthropy's arguments shape tabletop game design today?
 * Construct and share a list of games to study during the term
-* Workshop on speculative/suboptimal design and game design techniques (see Kari Kraus on speculative design, Steve Jones on the eversion, and Tracey Fullerton and game design)
+* Workshop on speculative/suboptimal design and game design techniques (see Kari Kraus on speculative design, Steve Jones on the eversion, and Tracey Fullerton on game design)

 ## Week 2: Select an -Ism and Primary Text